The wget command is an internet file downloader that can download anything from files and web pages all the way through to entire websites.

 wget is a very complicated and complete downloading utility.
 It has many more options and multiple combinations to achieve a specific task.
 For more details, you can use the

-man wget command to bring up the wget manual.
+man wget command in your terminal/command prompt to bring up the wget manual.
 You can also find the wget manual here in webpage format.